kmkr/splendid-nudibranch/content.md

 Title	Dwarf Minke Whale
 Tags	australia 2010 great-barrier-reef whale
-Latin	Undescribed (Balaenoptera acutorostrata subspecies) Desc	The whales circled us and came closer and closer, and I got the feeling they observed us just as we did to them.
+Latin	Undescribed (Balaenoptera acutorostrata subspecies) Desc	The group of whales circled us and gradually came closer for each round.
 As they moved closer we could spot their fine details, their uniqueness and beauty.
 The marks on their skin are used to distinguish them from each other and is one of the keys to count the number of individuals.
-When the distance closed to a few meters, one of the whales finally opened his eye.
-I felt the eye was one of innocence, with history and with stories of the unknown.
+When the distance closed to a few meters, one of the whales opened one the eyes.
+An eye filled with stories of the unknown deep waters.
 We dove with all together five minke whales for almost two hours before they perished into the open sea.
 It was a once-in-a-lifetime experience I will never forget.

+Kris Krister 412.jpg

+Title	Potato Cod
+Tags	australia 2013 great-barrier-reef cod
+Latin	Epinephelus tukula
+Desc	A large, friendly and curious fellow.
+The potato cods, or groupers, are few, but they are territorial and can be found more or less the same places all the time, hanging around to get cleaned by wrasses or to check out visiting divers.
+One of the potato cods on the barrier reef were so large it was nicknamed VW Beetle.